The Chiral Filter:Deriving the Baryon Asymmetry (η ∼ 10−10) fromGeometric Frustration in the Vacuum Lattice

 10

-grid across 3 generations.
-This unifies the origin of the Baryon Asymmetry with the origin of the
+unites the origin of the Baryon Asymmetry with the holographic origins of mass and the

 References